-So, the conclusion is, like I have had the ability to decide what’s good for me, I trust my kids would have it too.
+So, the conclusion is that I could decide what’s good for me, and I trust my kids to do it too.

 I provide the guidelines and try to be their safety net when they make mistakes.
 It’s hard not to cross the line, but it is what we need to do.